-ElectricityThe system in the US that generates and distributes electrical power is something vaguely called “the grid”.
-The grid is a truly massive collection of power generation facilities of all kinds feeding electricity into large overhead lines.
+The system that distributes electricity in the US is called “the grid”.
+Power generation facilities all over the country feed electricity into the grid via overhead cables.
 These big power lines are supported by towers that march across the landscape to distribution centers near your home.
-From there the power is delivered to your home by either overhead or underground wires owned by your local electrical utility.
-At your home the connection to the grid is by means of your local electrical utility company wires and the point of connection is at your electric meter.
+From the distribution center, power is delivered to your home by wires owned by your local electrical utility.
+Your electric meter is the actual point of connection between your home and the grid.

-Consider this too, of the electricity that finally makes it to the average American home and paid for at the meter, 18-23% is lost due to wasteful practices, poor conservation or unknowingly through mismanagement.
-Here is a list of the ways you can stop wasting electricity.
-Using 2017 averages saving 1 watt of electricity in the home saves the generation of approximately 4 watts at the power plant.
+Consider this too, of the electricity that finally makes it to the average American’s meter, another 18-23% is lost due to wasteful practices, poor wiring or mismanagement.
+Here is a list of the best ways you can stop wasting electricity.
+Using loss calculations from 2017, conserving 1 watt of electricity in the home saves the generation of approximately 4 watts at the power plant.

 So conservation is good and it is well worth the effort.
 Remember you provide a 4 watt bonus to the energy grid for every 1 watt of conservation at home.
 This is why electric vehicles in lieu of conventional vehicles does not make sense if you are using grid power to charge the batteries.

 If you use off grid solar power to charge the batteries that is a different story…zap away!